oracle/opengrok/Debugging.md

 Then restart Tomcat and then you can simply use remote debugging from your IDE.

+In IDEA, in order to debug JSPs, you need the IDEA Ultimate edition.
+There, select the 'Attach to Process' item from the 'Run' menu and IDEA will offer process selection automatically.

 ## Profiling

 For profiling an indexing run, JWDP is not required for a local `ProcessAttach`.
 It is convenient though to pause the run until the profiler is attached.